Armillaria mellea

-Armillaria mellea, commonly known as honey fungus, is a basidiomycete fungus in the genus Armillaria.
+Armillaria mellea, commonly known as honey fungus, is an edible basidiomycete fungus in the genus Armillaria.
 It is a plant pathogen and part of a cryptic species complex of closely related and morphologically similar species.
 It causes Armillaria root rot in many plant species and produces mushrooms around the base of trees it has infected.
 The symptoms of infection appear in the crowns of infected trees as discoloured foliage, reduced growth, dieback of the branches and death.
-The mushrooms are edible but some people may be intolerant to them.
-This species is capable of producing light via bioluminescence in its mycelium.
+The mycelium is capable of producing light via bioluminescence.

-Armillaria mellea is widely distributed in temperate regions of the Northern Hemisphere.
-The fruit body or mushroom, commonly known as stump mushroom, stumpie, honey mushroom, pipinky or pinky, grows typically on hardwoods but may be found around and on other living and dead wood or in open areas.
+The mushroom is widely distributed in temperate regions of the Northern Hemisphere.
+It typically grows on hardwoods but may be found around and on other living and dead wood or in open areas.

 Taxonomy

 The species was originally named Agaricus melleus by Danish-Norwegian botanist Martin Vahl in 1790; it was transferred to the genus Armillaria in 1871 by Paul Kummer.
 Numerous subtaxa have been described:

+MycoBank also lists f. mellea, subsp. mellea, and var. mellea as current with a "(?)".

-Similar species
+Reclassified species

 Armillaria mellea once included a range of species with similar features that have since been reclassified.
 The following are reassigned subtaxa, mostly variety-level entries from the 19th century: